German submarine U-250: Patrol, loss and capture

 The boat's first and only patrol was preceded by a pair of short trips between Kiel in Germany, and Reval (now Tallinn in Estonia), and Zoppot (now Sopot, Poland).
 U-250's first sortie proper started with her departure from Zoppot on 26 July 1944.
-She sank the Soviet submarine chaser or patrol boat M-105 on 26 July.
+She sank the Soviet submarine chaser or patrol boat MO-105 on 26 July.

 This sinking resulted in a concerted response on the part of the Soviets.
-M-103 made the kill; dropping a pattern of depth charges which opened a large hole in the U-boat's pressure hull.
+MO-103 made the kill; dropping a pattern of depth charges which opened a large hole in the U-boat's pressure hull.
 Only six men escaped the submarine and were taken prisoner, among them Kapitänleutnant Schmidt; forty-six others did not.
 The U-boat sank in the relatively shallow depth of 27 m.
 It was decided to raise U-250, despite her proximity to the German-held shore.
 Harassing artillery fire was met with a constant smokescreen while divers worked.
 The Soviets succeeded in raising the boat and taking her to Kronstadt in September 1944 where she was examined.
-She then served briefly in the Soviet Navy as the TS-14 before being broken up.
+On 12 April 1945 she was renamed TS-14 for a planned reconstruction, but was declared a total loss on 20 August 1945 and broken up.